 The beauty of Shovel Knight is it onboards players in the right way.
 You rarely feel like there’s some sort of hidden mechanic you need to find out about online in order to beat different areas.

 The difficulty is gradual as well.
 It gets harder, but it gets harder as the player gains more confidence, so the two somewhat balance each other out.

 One of the main sources of frustration is when you die, you need to get back to where you died to reclaim items (like in Dark Souls).
 Getting back isn’t always that rough if you’re careful, but if you do decide to rush, that’s when mistakes happen.

-Shovel Knight is one of those games like Celeste where if you play by the game’s rules, you’ll be fine.
+Shovel Knight is one of those games where if you play by the game’s rules, you’ll be fine.
 But get cocky, get dropped.